 How do you get around Nagano city?

-Getting around Nagano City and the surrounding areas is very easy thanks to a well-developed infrastructure.
+Getting around Nagano City and the surrounding areas is easy thanks to its well-developed infrastructure:

 - Trains: Nagano Station is the central hub for train travel in the city, connecting Nagano to Tokyo, Niigata, and other major destinations.